gabrielhfbatista/gabrielhfbatista/README.md

 Hello everyone 👋🏾!!!

-I'm a Full-Stack developer and actually I'm working with pure JavaScript.
+I'm a Full-Stack developer and actually I'm working with vanilla Js.

 In the programming I find the combination of somethings that I love, solving problems and being in new projects.

-I belive we can use our code to turn our dreams into reality.

 ## Some of my Skills
 <div style="display: inline_block"><br>